 - Races with 8+ runners pays the 1st three places

-Always check the each way terms before betting as they can vary.
+Always check the terms and conditions before betting, as they can vary.

-Each way betting is a simple option that gives you two chances for a return.
-Just split your bet between a win and place wager on one horse to cover both outcomes.
+Each-way betting is a simple option that gives you two chances for a return.
+Just split your bet between a win and a place, and wager on one horse to cover both outcomes.

 How Odds Are Calculated For Each Way Bets

-The place odds in an each way bet are calculated based on a fraction of the win odds.
-The exact fraction used depends on the number of runners in the race and number of placegetters paid by the bookmaker.
+The place odds in an each-way bet are calculated based on a fraction of the win odds.
+The exact fraction used depends on the number of runners in the race and the number of placegetters paid by the bookmaker.

 Some key points: